Mark-MDO47/SnowGlobe-TFT-Gizmo/GO_BIG.md

 | Itramax Micro USB Extension Cable 20FT (note: flat cable USB-A to USB-C) | USB cable | https://www.amazon.com/dp/B0DFPPSPTW&th=1 |
 | USB C Charger Block, Dual Port Type C Wall Charger Fast Charging 20W Power Adapter Cube (note: also has USB-A output) | USB charger | https://www.amazon.com/dp/B0CPSBD68W?th=1 |

-Note: even though the display itself is 2.1 inch there is some space around the edge so this ornament ball fits nicely on top of the display.
-I will have to make a cut and leave the rest of the electronics on the outside.
+Note: even though the **GO BIG** display itself is 2.1 inch there is some device space surrounding the display edge so this ornament ball fits nicely on top of the display.
+To use the back part of the ornament ball I will have to make a cut and leave the rest of the electronics on the outside.
 I have ordered some 4 inch ornament balls but they won't be here before Christmas.
-- For now I just folded it over into one-half of the globe with bubble-wrap to maintain isolation, then used foam and tape to hold it in.
+- For now I just folded the display and ESP32-S3 over into one-half of the globe with bubble-wrap to maintain electrical isolation, then used foam and tape to hold it in.
+I thought I had destroyed it but it still worked.
 Had to pay attention so that the USB connection could be made but it looks surprisingly good!

 | GO BIGGER Hardware | Description | URL |
 | --- | --- | --- |